department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 <h4 itemprop="name">Will I have a copay or is my VA health care free?</h4>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">
 This will depend on factors like your income level, disability rating, and military service history.
-Most Veterans need to complete a financial assessment when you enroll.
-This will help us determine if you qualify for free VA health care.
+Most Veterans need to complete a financial assessment when they enroll.
+This helps us determine if you qualify for free VA health care.

 [Learn more about VA copays](https://www.va.gov/HEALTHBENEFITS/cost/copays.asp).